strangerstudios/pmpro-events/readme.txt

 == Screenshots ==

 1. Set Membership Requirements when editing a single event.
 2. Event information is hidden on the site.

 == Changelog ==
+= 1.2 - 2021-06-21 =
+* BUG FIX: Fixed a problem where events for The Events Calendar would get the wrong excerpt when they were protected.
+* ENHANCEMENT: Improved integration for Sugar Calendar and the Event Ticketing Add On so that the Event Ticketing box is not displayed if the event is protected.

 = 1.1 - 2021-03-01 =
 * BUG FIX: Fixed an issue in Sugar Calendar hiding events in the WordPress dashboard for non-members.
 * BUG FIX: Fixed a warning for undefined variable for The Events Calendar for event excerpts.